 Future Prep is AAUW’s volunteer program at Healdsburg and Cloverdale High Schools to help students explore career choices and understand the pathway, education, and life skills necessary to attain those careers.
-We anticipate three-four events this year, focusing on careers in the medical field.
-We also participate in a number of classroom activities, ranging from offering feedback on student’s community service activities and as observers in the presentation of junior class internship projects.
-Volunteers are needed for this worthy and enjoyable project.
+We anticipate two events per year at both schools, focusing on careers that will capture the student’s interest.
+Cloverdale students will hear about careers in aviation and heavy machinery, and Healdsburg students will hear about careers in Agriculture, Hospitality and work in the construction trades.
 This is a highly rewarding activity for all who participate in it, including the volunteers, presenters, and organizers.

-Every year our members bring school supplies for the elementary teachers of Healdsburg to the Holiday party.
-It is very much appreciated by the staff and the principals.
+Every year our members bring school supplies for the elementary teachers of Healdsburg to the holiday party, which is very much appreciated by the staff at the schools.

 The School Readiness Committee (established 2019) works to help ensure that all children in our community have the tools, resources, and parent help that they will need to be ready for kindergarten.
 The focus is from birth to age 5, a critical time for a child’s development.